edwardcapriolo/dysfx/README.md

 }
 ```

-The beauty of Try is that you can use *match style* statements to handle cases
+The beauty of Try is that you can use *match style* statements to handle cases.
+This switch of sealed types requires java 21 even though the sealed types are
+supported in java17.

 ```java
 void javaPatterns(){